 Graduate Assistantships (GAs) offer students an excellent opportunity to work closely with a faculty member on valuable research or on projects with administrative units in the Raymond A. Mason School of Business.
 Some of these assistantships may permit out-of-state and international students to pay tuition at the in-state level, which is a substantial cost savings.
 A modest research stipend accompanies most assistantships.
 Although assistantship designations are made at the time of admission, they typically take place only in the students' second year of the Full-Time MBA program.

 Note: All scholarship recipients are required to achieve a minimum cumulative GPA of 3.0 in order to maintain award status.

 Many students utilize loans to finance a portion of their MBA education.
 Loan eligibility for U.S. Citizens and Permanent Residents is determined by the information provided on the Free Application for Federal Student Aid (FAFSA), which is submitted to the U.S. Department of Education.
 Entering U.S. MBA students submitting their FAFSA to the Department of Education before March 1 will be given first priority in determining loan eligibility.

 Loans for International Students

-International applicants interested in student loan programs should investigate private loan programs in their home countries as well as in the U.S. The College of William & Mary's Office of Financial Aid has information available on their website for private loans for international students who have access to a qualified co-signer.
+International applicants interested in student loan programs should investigate private loan programs in their home countries as well as in the U.S. William & Mary's Office of Financial Aid has information available on their website for private loans for international students who have access to a qualified co-signer.